Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

 ## Seminar (<A href ="https://forms.gle/woVGku15L9DFht8p7">Link to attend</A>)

 We share information with each other through various studies that support research capabilities every summer/winter vacation to enhance research and inquiry skills.
 Each season, the main topic changes and the schedule also changes accordingly.
-External personnel are also free to participate, and you can attend by filling out the form of above link.
+External personnel are also free to participate, and you can attend by filling out the form from above link.

 <details open>
     <summary style="font-size:1rem; font-weight:bold;">